Jonathanr26/react-gifExpertApp/README.md

 # GifExpertApp

-In this repository there is a small application made in React with Hooks to search and display animated gifs.
+In this repository there is a small practice application made in React with Hooks to search and display animated gifs.

 [Link](https://jonathanr26.github.io/react-gifExpertApp/)